 The cost of immune cell banking is on the lower end compared to other cryopreservation services.
 For example, HealthBanks is currently offering a monthly immune call storge plan starting at just $39.99 a month – comparable to most monthly gym memberships.
-Additionally, they’re currently running a special $100 off promotion for all new members to help offset the one-time $200 set-up fee.

 You can also enter their Free Immune Cell Banking for Life Giveaway contest, where the grand prize is free immune cell storage for life and two second prize winners can win three years of free immune cell banking.

 HealthBanks Biotech (www.healthbanks.us) was originally founded in 2001 and now headquartered in Irvine, California.
 In 2008 it was the first stem cell bank to introduce cord tissue storage (referenced in several other Bioinformant articles on cord blood banks).
 HealthBanks is FDA registered and accredited by AABB, CAP, and CLIA.
 In 2020, HealthBanks became the first U.S. cell banking network to offer immune cell banking and storage for future use in immunotherapies.
 With the emerging success of CAR T-cell therapies and other cell therapies, such as CAR-NK and dendritic cells as a viable cancer treatment, they have expanded their ever-evolving suite of cryopreservation solutions to meet growing demand.